Joc Pederson Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 20th in the league.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Pirates have a 4.37 team ERA that ranks 18th among all league pitching staffs.
+- The Pirates' 4.34 team ERA ranks 17th across all league pitching staffs.

-- Pirates pitchers combine to surrender the third-fewest home runs in baseball (93 total, one per game).
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (94 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.